Talking to Your Daughter About Violence and Hate

 Older girls of course already understand that what happened was real, but little ones might not be sure.
 Resist the urge to tell your daughter the events she saw were just “pretend” or that it was a clip from a movie or TV show.
 Most kids are smarter than we may realize—they can see through even the most well-meaning fib—and, especially in an uncertain and threatening world, children need to be able to trust their parents and caregivers.
 When they feel that trust has been broken, they can feel even more anxious, distressed, and fearful.

 2. Let her lead the conversation

 Ask your daughter what she's thinking and how she's feeling about the recent violent events.
-Be present and really listen as she explains what she's going through, and know that it's more than OK to let her know that you are also feeling confused and sad.
+Be present and really listen as she explains what she's going through, and know that it's more than OK to let her know that you are also feeling confused, sad, and frustrated.
 Provide age-appropriate answers to her questions, taking care to not bombard your daughter with overwhelming information she hasn't asked for.
 Do let her know that violence isn’t the answer, and that although she is likely angry about what happened, stereotyping any group of people based on isolated actions isn't just unhelpful—it's hurtful and wrong.
 Follow up conversations are also key.
 Even though it can be an uncomfortable topic for you and her, check in with your girl at regular intervals to see how she's feeling.

 3. Provide stability

 When unexpected violence strikes, her whole world can seem unpredictable and a bit more frightening.
 Having a solid routine can help kids of any age feel a bit more anchored and safe.
 Keep your daughter's bedtimes and mealtimes as regular as possible—and if there must be a change in plans, take the time to explain what’s happening and why to help her feel informed, confident, and secure.